saltict/availproject.github.io/docs/clash-of-nodes/challenges.md

 :::

-:::caution Ensure you follow the rules & guidelines
+:::caution Ensure you agree to follow the associated T&Cs and campaign rules

 Please find the associated Terms and Conditions **[<ins>here</ins>](/docs/clash-of-nodes/toc.md)**.